jplasmeier/Notes/Cryptography/Udacity Applied Cryptography.md

 Configuration was synchronized in secret (symmetric encryption).

 If you intercept two similar ciphertext messages, you can XOR them together and get information about the key.

+## Lesson 2

+Applications of symmetric ciphers.

+### Randomness

+What's random?
+Tough question.

+What isn't random?
+A repeating pattern isn't.
+A sequence with a bounded number of repeating elements isn't.

+“Anyone attempting to produce random numbers by purely arithmetic means is, of course, in a state of sin." - von Neumann

+#### Kolmogorov Complexity

+The Kolmogorov complexity of a sequence S is the length of the shortest possible description of S. For a sequence to be random, we say that `s` is random if `K(s) = |s| + C`.
+That is, if the Kolmogorov complexity is at least as high as the length of the sequence, plus a constant term.

+For example, if a short program can compute the entire sequence, it cannot be random.

+However, Kolmogorov Complexity is not computable.

+#### Statistical Tests

+One can show how non-random a sequence is using statistics.

+#### Generation Method

+Ultimately, the best way to satisfy randomness is to show that the following property holds:

+For a sequence `s = x0x1x2..., xi in [0, 2^n-1]`, if an attacker knows `x0x1...xm-1`, they must only be able to guess the value of `xm` with probability `P = 1/2^n`

+#### Physically Random Events

+* Quantum Mechanics
+* Thermal Noise
+* User actions (key presses, mouse movements)

+### PRNGs

+Pseudo Random Number Generators take a randomly generated seed and produce a longer sequence of (mostly random) bits based on the seed.

+### Modes of Operation

+#### Electronic Codebook Mode

+One to one mapping between input and output.
+Does not hide repetition.
+Vulnerable to scrambling.

+#### Cipher Block Chaining (CBC)

+Each message block is encrypted with the key XOR'd with the output of the previous block.
+For the first block, an initialization vector is XOR'd with the first message block.

+#### Counter Mode (CTR)

+For each block, first encrypt the value of a counter appended to a nonce (one-time use random value).
+For a 128 bit cipher one could use a 64 bit nonce and a 64 bit counter, concatenated.
+Then encrypt and XOR the output with the message block.

+Note that CTR can be parallelized and CBC mode cannot because it is dependent on the previous block.
+One could even precompute the outputs of the encrypted blocks before the message is known using CTR mode.

+#### Cipher Feedback Mode (CFB)

+CFB is sort of a hybrid between CTR and CBC.
+Part of the previous input to the encryption function is concatenated with part of the resulting ciphertext block.
+The message is XOR'd with the portion of the output that will be sent to the next block's encryption function.